Life-Size: Production

-Casting

 The film was made-for-television.
 Lohan didn't have to audition for the role of Casey Stuart, the girl whose doll comes to life.
-The producers of the film offered her the role as a part of a three-picture contract with The Walt Disney Company.
+The producers offered her the role following her successful film debut in The Parent Trap (1998) as a part of a three-picture contract with The Walt Disney Company.
 Banks was given the role of Eve, the doll that is magically transformed into a live woman during Casey's attempt to bring her mother back to life.
 Costume designer Maya Mani said, "It was a joy to work with Tyra because she knows how to wear clothes.
 No matter what we put on her, she could carry it off."

-Filming

-Filming took place for three weeks, in Vancouver, British Columbia.
-The film was originally going to premiere as a part of The Wonderful World of Disney on February 27, 2000.
-It was delayed by one week, and later released on March 5.
+Lohan and Banks were paired for a screen test at the Plaza Hotel in New York City before production started.
+Lohan's siblings Michael, Aliana and Dakota appear in uncredited cameos cheering in the football stands.
+Stephanie Moore came up with the idea of a doll coming to life and collaborated with the director, Mark Rosman, on the script for the film.
+ABC was very interested in acquiring the project, but Disney asked for a rewrite of the original ending which saw Eve becoming a human and marrying Casey's father.
+Pre-production began in the summer of 1999 and filming began in October 1999, taking place for three weeks in Vancouver, British Columbia.
+There are British Columbia flags on the license plate of Casey's father Ben, but the province text is replaced with "Evergreen State" for the movie.
+The toy store used in the film is called Kaboodles, which is the real store's name located in Point Grey.
+The film starts with a commercial for the Eve doll with production designer David Fischer deliberately going for a Jetsons-inspired 1950s retro look.
+Life-Size was slated to premiere as a part of ABC's The Wonderful World of Disney on February 27, 2000, but was delayed by one week, and later released on March 5.